Guest Pager

 Modernizing Restaurant Wait Time

-LRS, who makes guest management systems, recently partnered with IN2 on a range of initiatives.
+LRS, who makes guest management systems, partnered with IN2 on a range of initiatives.
 Our team helped LRS build and visualize their strategic vision for the next several years, which took shape in a new Tech Roadmap.
 LRS then asked IN2 to help design and develop several of the milestone products of the new roadmap.

 First up was the next generation of their classic Guest Pager product line.
 You commonly find these pagers in restaurants, retail settings, healthcare, entertainment, logistics – or, in other words, places where businesses need to communicate with their waiting guests.